I Am Not a Nuisance: Local Ordinances Punish Victims of Crime

 - In a Town Near You, People Are Being Evicted From Their Homes Because They Called the Police for Help, August 17, 2016

 - More Than A Nuisance: The Outsized Consequences of New York's Nuisance Ordinances, 2018

 - Stopping Evictions Caused by Nuisance Ordinances, 2017

 - Safe Homes, Safe Communities: A Guide for Local Leaders on Domestic Violence and Fair Housing, 2015

 - SILENCED: How Nuisance Ordinances Punish Crime Victims in New York, 2015

-- Focus on Facts: How Criminal Activity Nuisance Laws Can Hurt Victims of Domestic Violence by Joseph Mead, et al., Urban Publications, 2017
+- Who Is A Nuisance? by Joseph Mead, et al., Urban Publications, 2017

 - Unpolicing the Urban Poor: Consequences of Third-Party Policing for Inner-City Women by Matthew Desmond and Nicol Valdez, 78 Am.
 Soc.
 Rev. 117, 2012

 - Denying Access to Justice: The Cost of Applying Chronic Nuisance Laws to Domestic Violence by Cari Fais, Note, 108 Colum.
 L. Rev. 1181, 2008